mrsds/msf-ui/docs/core-docs/DEVELOPER_MANUAL.md

 In short:
 > webpack takes modules with dependencies and generates static assets representing those modules.

-Webpack is one of the most popular module bundlers or build systems for web applications (as of early 2017) and continues to increase in popularity and stability.
+Webpack is one of the most popular module bundlers or build systems for web applications (as of late 2017) and continues to increase in popularity and stability.
 Webpack was chosen for CMC over other build systems because almost every React/Redux starter kit and project uses Webpack.
 Alternatively you could use a combo of grunt/gulp/browserify/etc/etc if you really think some other combo is better.

 CMC uses webpack version 2.
-Read more about webpack version 2 over in the docs [here](https://webpack.github.io/docs/).
+Read more about webpack version 2 over in the docs [here](https://webpack.js.org/concepts/).

 Webpack is complicated and does a lot but once you get over the learning curve (or avoid it entirely and just tweak existing configurations) it's great, very flexible, and does a lot right out of the box.
 Webpack is driven from a JS configuration file (or multiple files in our case for development and production).